A Complete Breed Guide

 Top weight loss foods for Labradors

 This prescription food uses a synergistic blend of ingredients to boost the metabolism of obese and overweight dogs, so that it acts more like that of a lean animal.
-It is also available in a mobility support formula.
+It is also available in a mobility support formula designed for dogs who are also suffering from osteoarthritis - Hills Prescription Diet Metabolic and Mobility

 This super premium, Australian made, dry dog food is complete and balanced, with fewer calories to support the health and wellbeing of your less active or obesity prone large or giant breed dog.

-Made using a proprietary blend of ingredients designed to promote healthy weight loss and lean muscle mass, this premium formula is ideal for keeping your Labrador at a healthy weight.
+This premium food is made using a proprietary blend of ingredients designed to promote healthy weight loss and lean muscle mass, and is ideal for keeping your Labrador at a healthy weight.

 Other health issues